Barishal City Corporation

-Barishal City Corporation (বরিশাল সিটি কর্পোরেশন - in short: BCC) is a local governing body that manages all civic services in the city of Barisal, in south-central Bangladesh.
+Barishal City Corporation (বরিশাল সিটি কর্পোরেশন - in short: BCC) is a local government authority responsible for administering all civic services in the city of Barisal, in south-central Bangladesh.
 The BCC government is elected by popular vote every five years.
 The corporation is headed by a mayor, who oversees a council consisting of 40 councillors representing different wards of the city.
 The functions and powers of the BCC are defined under the provisions of the City Corporation Act, 2009.

 The corporation covers an area of over 58 square kilometers in the Barisal District where over five million people live as permanent residents.
 The body was known as Barisal Municipality previously, until it obtained the city corporation status by a ministry of local government declaration on 25 July 2002.

 History

 To provide civil service and facilities to the inhabitants, Barisal Town Committee was formed in 1969 under Act VI of 1868 (B.C.) with the district magistrate as its chairman.
 J. C. Price was the first chairman of the town committee.
 It was upgraded to Barisal municipality in 1876 under the Municipal Act of 1876.

 It was then managed by a committee, of which the district magistrate was president, and was aided by government with establishment grants.
 It remained as a municipality for over 130 years though the number of population have been rising with time.
 Later in 2001, the ministry of local government meeting on declared to turn two divisional headquarters, Barisal and Sylhet to city corporations and passed "Barisal City Corporation Act, 2001".
 An administrative move was made abolishing the Barisal Municipality as the final step to introduce the administrative body as a city corporation.
 On 25 July 2002, the municipality was officially upgraded as Barisal City Corporation.